15 Important Things to Keep in Your Car During Winter

 13. Sunglasses.
 While sunglasses are more of a summer accessory, the sun’s reflection on snow is bright.
 Wear sunglasses while driving to reduce glare.

 14. Cell phone charger.
 Try to keep your phone charged before hitting the road, but always keep a cell phone charger in your car as well.
 You will need your phone to call for assistance if you are stuck or involved in a car crash.

 15. Water and non-perishable snacks.
 If you get stranded, you may have to wait for assistance.
 The wait could be long if road conditions are bad.
 Storing water and snacks in your car will come in handy in these situations.
 A snack like a granola bar will sure taste good while you’re waiting for help to arrive.
 And don’t forget about snacks for your kids- they might get hungry and cranky in a situation like this.

 *These are all essential things to keep in your car during winter, but before you even hit the road, make sure you have gas and good wiper blades.
 Always keep a half-full tank of gas in your car during winter months and check that your wiper blades are in working order.
 You may also want to look into getting snow tires.

 Car Accident Attorneys in Pennsylvania and New Jersey

 You can take steps to reduce your risk of a car accident but unfortunately, you can’t protect yourself from negligent drivers.
 If you or a loved one was hurt in a winter car crash, you deserve an experienced and caring attorney.
 A Philadelphia car accident attorney at Kane & Silverman will be on your side.
 Our experienced lawyers will fight for your rights and investigate what caused the winter car crash.
-Please contact us at 215-232-1000 or fill out our contact form online to speak with one of our attorneys.
+Please contact us at 215-232-1000 or use our contact form to have someone contact you.